 Optimization sequence

 I created this division to validate the efficiency of an optimization model.
-To process this validation, I will optimize the strategy on the optimization period, the IS, then run this strategy on the OOS test period.
+To process this validation, I will optimize the strategy during the optimization period, the IS, and then run this strategy on the OOS test period.
 If the performance between the two periods is significantly different, the model is probably inefficient.

 Stop-loss and target optimization